practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 extension points rather than relying on lots of private internal code.

-At first, you may start by carrying out these design considerations as simple though experiments that will indirectly influence the way you implement things.
+At first, you may start by carrying out these design considerations as simple thought experiments that will indirectly influence the way you implement things.
 Later, you can take them more seriously and seek to support new functionality via external add-ons rather than merging new features unless there is a very good reason to do otherwise.
 Every project needs to